GerediNIYIBIGIRA/devops-intern-one-acre-fund/devops-exercise/README.md

-# DevOps Exercise Repository
+# DevOps practices Repository

-This repository contains the deliverables for my DevOps Intern take-home exercise.
+This repository contains the deliverables for my DevOps practices at Once Acre Fund.

 ## Project Structure